Act I · The Grove

 Shovel's eye is fixed on a butterfly.
 It floats a little too close and she snatches it, biting into it before tossing the wings.
 "Hm?
 Oh, Master Ily's done much worse to me.
 So, who are we digging up?
 I smell death-meat."
 She quickly looks around, her voice filled with mischief and delight, ready to throw herself into today's adventure.

-I nod to Bex.
-"She's sturdy."
-Then turn back to Shovel.
 "Nothing as exciting as grave digging today, Shovel.
 Come on, you can ride on my shoulder."

 Shovel snorts in disappointment but quickly climbs up my arm.
 As she gets to my head, she grabs my horns, one foot on each shoulder.
 "Handles!"
 I stand and Shovel screams with glee.
-"Onward, Master Neely!!!"
+"Onward, Master Neely!"
 I feel her bouncing with excitement.

 Can't say this is how I expected today to go.
 I have a quasit on my head.

-I feel Shovel shifting on my shoulders, sniffing the air.
+Bex seems satisfied.
+We walk together down the trail.
+Shovel shifting on my shoulders, sniffing the air.
 I keep my shoulders steady for her.
 "What happened to Ilyn Toth?
 Why did you leave Thay to come all the way out here?"

-Shovel is distracted by the material plane, but finally answers.
+Shovel is distracted by the material plane but finally answers.
 "Master Ily was proud to be a Red Wizard.
 Studied hard, Shovel always helped.
 Always!
 But he met a lady.
 Loved her.
 Stopped calling on Shovel as much.
 Shovel was stuck in the Abyss."

 She hesitates, scratching her ear again, like a nervous tic.
 "Then lady was gone!
 Ily called on Shovel again, wanting to bring her back—truly back, not a zombie or a thrall.
 Promised Shovel a permanent home in Thay for help.
 Shovel helped steal the spooky book.
 Red Wizards got angry and tried to kill Master Ily.
 Shovel led Ily to stinking sewers.
 We escaped!"